Rally vs UK Fuels

 Acceptance, cross-border use, EV charging, admin, and broader spend - see where Rally and UK Fuels differ.

 UK Fuels is a strong UK incumbent with broad domestic coverage, established fleet tools, and card options for different routes and use cases.
-But its model is still built around specific cards, accepted networks, separate European products, Radius One for mixed fuel and EV use, e-route for site finding, and Velos for broader expense spend.
+But its model is still built around specific cards, accepted networks, EDC for European routes and DCI for UK-Ireland HGVs, Radius One and BP Fuel & Charge for mixed fuel and EV fleets, e-route for site finding, and Velos cards plus the optional Velos Expense platform for broader business spend.
 Rally takes a different approach: one Visa-backed fleet spend platform for fuel, EV charging, tolls, parking, maintenance, and broader approved business spend across the UK, EU, and beyond.

 UK Fuels